TCF Bank Stadium's new name is lurking in these seven questions

 Fans will see it inside and outside the stadium.
 The amended agreement added corporate logos on the field and out-of-bounds area.
 That brought an additional $8.5 million payment, which went toward construction of the Athletes Village.

 Huntington Park is home to baseball's Columbus Clippers, the Class AAA affiliate of the Cleveland Indians.
 It's also hosted the Big Ten baseball tournament three times.
-Huntington Center houses the Toledo Walleye of the East Coast Hockey League.
+Huntington Center houses the Toledo Walleye of the ECHL.

 Detroit's downtown convention center, which switched names from Cobo Center to TCF Center just last year, also will take Huntington's name after the merger.
 Its website already has a banner proclaiming "New name coming in 2021!''